-- iii.
-For the purposes of this definition- - C) Dating Violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - D) Dating violence does not include acts covered under the definition of domestic violence. - iv.
+- a.
+For the purposes of this definition- - Dating Violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - Dating violence does not include acts covered under the definition of domestic violence. - b.
 For the purposes of complying with the requirements of this section and §668.41, any incident meeting this definition is considered a crime for the purposes of Clery Act reporting.